Sensaphone/ValuStor/README.md

 See the [usage guide](doc/UsageGuide.md) for example applications.

+See the [language binding guide](bindings/LanguageBindings.md) for instructions on how to use ValuStor with other languages.
+Examples include PHP, Python, and Perl.

 ## Key Features
 - Single header-only implementation makes it easy to drop into C++ projects.
 - A optional [backlog](#backlog) queues data in the event that the database is temporarily inaccessible.